steffenskov/Dapper.DDD.Repository/README.md

 Why the split between two record types you ask?
 It's for simplifying the Delete and Get methods on the repository.

-Rather than having to supply a full UserEntity instance as parameter to them, you can now just supply the UserPrimaryKeyEntity (e.g. the Id of the user to Delete or Get)
+Rather than having to supply a full UserAggregate instance as parameter to them, you can now just supply the UserPrimaryKeyAggregate (e.g. the Id of the user to Delete or Get)

 The final part is defining your repository, this in turn requires very little code as most of the functionality is built-in:

     namespace YourNameSpaceHere
     {
-        public class UserRepository : BasePrimaryKeyRepository<UserPrimaryKeyEntity, UserEntity>
+        public class UserRepository : BasePrimaryKeyRepository<UserPrimaryKeyAggregate, UserAggregate>
         {
             protected override string TableName => "Users";
         }